Guitar Mastery

 ARTMASTER TIP: If you want to learn the beauty of these more complex chords now, try ArtMaster’s Color Chords Course, with chord melody enthusiast Arianna Powell — LA guitarist who's toured with Drake, Black Eyed Peas and Dua Lipa.

-Color Chords Part 1
+Color Chords 1

 For Intermediate